near-mezze/mezze-tech-tutorial/tutorials/lottery.md

   near-account-utils: $ watch -d -n 1 yarn storage $CONTRACT
 ```

-Your Terminal B window should start going a little nuts and create a ascii table with information about the state of your Smart Contract.
+Your Terminal B window should start going a little nuts and create an ascii table with information about the state of your Smart Contract.

 Move to the other terminal window you opened, and set the `$CONTRACT` env variable the same way you just did in Terminal B.

 <blockquote class="tip mb-4">
-<h3><info-icon size="1. mr-45x" class="custom-class pt-2"></info-icon></info-icon>
+<h3><info-icon size="1. mr-45x" class="custom-class tip-icon"></info-icon></info-icon>
 What is a Terminal??</h3><br/>

 <hr/>

-Just in case you're a bit confused about some terminology, "terminal", is synonymous with "bash", "shell", or any program presenting the Command Line Interface (CLI).
+Just in case you're a bit confused about some terminology, "terminal" is synonymous with "bash", "shell", or any program presenting the Command Line Interface (CLI).

 Bash is the language used in the CLI.